- What is reverse charge?

 What is reverse charge?

-In a typical business, the supplier supplies goods and collects VAT on behalf of the customers, which is later paid to the government.
-Under reverse charge, the buyer or end customer pays the tax directly to the government.
+Typically, taxes are collected by business owners on behalf of the customers, which is then paid to the government.
+Reverse charge is when the buyer pays the tax directly to the government.

 When is reverse charge applicable?